viktorsapozhok/pgcom/README.md

 ## Key features

-* Execution of the database operations, reading query into a DataFrame, writing records from DataFrame to the table
+* Execution of the database operations, reading query into a DataFrame, inserting records from DataFrame to the table
-* Using `COPY FROM` for efficient adding data to the table
+* Using `COPY FROM` for efficient writing data to the table
-* Methods to resolve primary and foreign key conflicts before adding data to the table
+* Methods to resolve primary and foreign key conflicts before writing to the table
 * Tools for setting asynchronous communication with database using PostgreSQL `LISTEN` and `NOTIFY` commands